Myths, Debunked

 Debunked: Napoleon Was Not Actually Short

-Napoleon's 'short' reputation comes from a mixed-up unit of measurement.
+Was Napoleon short?
+His reputation comes from a mixed-up unit of measurement.
 His actual autopsy records tell a very different story.

 Debunked: Vikings Never Wore Horned Helmets